Psingh12354/Crash-Course-on-Python/README.md

 Now you will need to upload your input file here so that your script will be able to process it.
 To do the upload, you will need an uploader widget.
 Run the following cell to perform all the installs and imports for your word cloud script and uploader widget.
 It may take a minute for all of this to run and there will be a lot of output messages.
 But, be patient.
 Once you get the following final line of output, the code is done executing.
 Then you can continue on with the rest of the instructions for this notebook.

-### **Enabling notebook extension fileupload/extension...
+### Enabling notebook extension fileupload/extension...
-- Validating: OK
+### - Validating: OK

 ```
-# Here are all the installs and imports you will need for your word cloud script and uploader widget
+Here are all the installs and imports you will need for your word cloud script and uploader widget

 !pip install wordcloud
 !pip install fileupload